Powerlearnproject/se-assignment-2-introduction-to-software-engineering-ThaboMokoni/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Define Software Engineering: Systematic application of
+Define Software Engineering: Systematic application of engineering principles, methods and tools to the development and maintenance of high-quality software systems. it involves the ddesign, development, testing, deployment and maintenance of software products

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):